 What do you think?
 Which season two episodes of the Pose TV series do you rate as wonderful, terrible, or somewhere between?
 Should FX cancel or renew Pose for a third season?
 Don’t forget to vote, and share your thoughts, below.

-*6/17/19 update: FX has renewed the Pose TV show for a third season.
+*6/17/19 update: FX has renewed the Pose TV show for a third and final season.